KentenRoth/100DaysOfCode/README.md

 I spent tonight getting react router implimented.
 I got my links setup and working.
 Only thing that I need to do is the passing of data from the App component to the BookReview component.
 This is something I am not sure how to do and I think it is going to involve me using Redux.
 I was looking at different things to get this to work, but came out a little short on what was going on.
 I did not fully understand what was needed.
 Tomorrow I will be doing some learning with Redux to see if that is what I need to get things to work.
 I also need to go in and setup some authentication stuff so that posting, deleting, and patching is not allowed by just anyone.
 I have been thinking that needs done for a while, but have yet to do it.

 ---

+Day 87

+Today I noticed that one of my React courses had been updated with all the new stuff coming to React.
+I am not sure when that happened so I jumped into that and have been moving forward with that.
+I will jump back into my book app very soon.
+I want to do some more with React and feel better about my foundation.

+---